BSc|Undergraduate

 7. Social Psychology – How we perceive ourselves and others, interact as groups and the influences of culture and society

-Psychology also has enormous potential to contribute to a wide range of the UN Sustainable Development Goals (SDGs), both as a stand- alone discipline and in collaboration with other disciplines.
+Psychology contributes to a wide range of the United Nations (UN) Sustainable Development Goals (SDGs), both as a stand- alone discipline and in collaboration with other disciplines.
 Goals that connect to our existing research in obvious ways include Good Health and Wellbeing, Quality Education, Gender Equality, Reduced Inequalities, Peace, Justice, and Strong Institutions, but Psychology also has a role to play in any goals that require behaviour change, such as those related to environmental sustainability.
 Students will learn about the contribution of Psychology to these SDGs through course content embedded throughout the undergraduate curriculum.

 Our programme is delivered by a diverse group of research leaders and educational experts with a commitment to both student support and delivering an interactive educational experience.
 No previous experience of studying Psychology is necessary.